Gen I Capture RNG Mechanics

 How the RNG Works

-While many pseudo-random number generators use clever mathematical formulas, the random number generator used in the first-generation games is actually very simple.
+While many pseudo-random number generators use clever mathematical formulas, the random number generator used in the first-generation Pokémon games is actually a very simple one.
 There are only three things you need to know about the game's internals to understand how it works:

-- There is a number in the game's memory called the divider register (rDiv), a single 8-bit value or byte, which increments rapidly from 0 through 255, then back to 0 and so on, continuously while the game is played.
+- There is a number in the game's memory called the divider register (rDiv), which increments rapidly from 0 through 255, then back to 0 and so on, continuously while the game is played.
 More specifically, it is incremented by one every 256 processor cycles.
-You can treat processor cycles more or less like a unit of time for our purposes - any given operation or calculation the console performs takes some fixed number of processor cycles, so if some operation or series of operations takes 512 processor cycles to perform, the divider register will have incremented twice when it's done.
+You can treat processor cycles more or less like a unit of time for our purposes; any given operation or calculation the console performs takes some fixed number of processor cycles, so if some operation or series of operations takes 512 processor cycles to perform, the divider register will have incremented twice when it's done.
 Processor cycles are extremely fast: even on an old rickety console like the Game Boy, the divider register is incremented more than 16,000 times a second.

 When the game wants to generate a random number, it will: